-Given that no person and no marriage is perfect, if you could pick your mate's flaw -the one flaw you could live with -what would it be?
+Given that no person and no marriage is perfect, if you could pick your mate's flaw -- the one flaw you could live with -- what would it be?
 Nothing so slight as socks on the floor or a residual jones for Pac-Man.
-I meant the things we keep hidden from even our closest confidants, the things that can prove fatal to a marriage: lust, gluttony, greed, sloth, envy, wrath, and pride.
+I mean the things we keep hidden from even our closest confidants, the things that can prove fatal to a marriage: lust, gluttony, greed, sloth, envy, wrath, and pride.

 "I want a husband like yours," she told me...
 To Lacey, it seemed a storybook romance.
 What she didn't know was how close I had come to leaving the marriage she idealized.
-I'd never told her the flaw I'd chosen -that Bob was a wrathful man.
+I'd never told her the flaw I'd chosen -- that Bob was a wrathful man.

 And soon after we moved in together, I got my first glimpse of his rage...
 The lawn sprinkler that failed to oscillate?
 Bob beat it into the ground, gaskets flying.
 The chain saw that wouldn't run, he pitched against a tree until it snapped into pieces.

 But one afternoon the summer we married, Bob and I were driving back from the store when we found ourselves behind an elderly woman at a traffic light.
 She hesitated, not sure if she wanted to turn left or right.
 Bob grimly rode her bumper.
 "Get off the road, you old bag!"
 As we roared by, he flipped her off;> on her face was a mix of befuddlement and fear...
 I sat stunned.
 Outraged.
 Speechless.
 Silently fuming.

 Over the next year, Bob's outbursts became more frequent, until one morning, in the middle of an argument whose subject neither of us remembers, he picked up the wooden table at which we were eating breakfast and brought it down so hard it shattered.
 I backed to the wall.
 Mouth twisted, Bob grabbed my arms.
 "Why are you making me do this?" he said through clenched teeth.
 I shook my head, unable to make sense of the question, afraid to attempt an answer.

-Surely I had enough objectivity, enough perspective, to know that busting out a window with your bare knuckles -or kicking a hole in a wall, or denting the car hood with your fist- wasn't standard behavior.
+Surely I had enough objectivity, enough perspective, to know that busting out a window with your bare knuckles -- or kicking a hole in a wall, or denting the car hood with your fist -- wasn't standard behavior.
 And I was beginning to fear that he might turn his rage on me.

 Waiting in line at a McDonald's drive-through made Bob furious.
-His rage was like a sudden squall -I spent my energy keeping his anger from swamping us all.
+His rage was like a sudden squall -- I spent my energy keeping his anger from swamping us all.